Tonks89/RoboND-Kinematics-Project/writeup_template.md

 ![](https://latex.codecogs.com/gif.latex?%5Ctheta_6%20%3D%20%5Ctan%5E%7B-1%7D%5Cleft%20%28%20-_%7B6%7D%5E%7B3%7D%5Ctextrm%7BR%7D%5B1%5D%5B1%5D%20%5C%2C%20/%5C%2C%20_%7B6%7D%5E%7B3%7D%5Ctextrm%7BR%7D%5B1%5D%5B0%5D%20%5Cright%20%29)

----
-## Project Implementation

-The previous analysis was implemented as a python script: **IK_server.py**.
-A script which calculates the joint trajectories corresponding to desired end-effector poses.
-The code is divided into two main sections: forward kinematics and inverse kinematics.

-* The forward kinematics section contains the implementation of PART 1 (Robot geometry and DH parameters) and PART 2 (Forward Kinematic Model (FKM)) of the previous analysis.
-* The inverse kinematics section contains the implementation of PART 3 (Inverse Kinematic Model (IKM)) of the previous analysis.
-Additionally, this part of the code also checks for the following special cases:
+### 3) Special Cases Checking
+The previous equations were used to compute the joint trajectories corresponding to the desired end-effector position.
+However, there are special cases in which the computations have to be handled differently.
+Such cases are outlined below:

-    1. If a wrist singularity occured (when theta5 = 0, and theta4 and 6 become collinear): When this happens the values of joint 4 and 6 cannot be determined separately, only their sum (theta46).
+* Wrist singularities (when theta5 = 0, and theta4 and 6 become collinear): When this happens the values of joint 4 and 6 cannot be determined separately, only their sum (theta46).
 Thus, theta4 is assigned its previous value and theta6 is set to theta46 minus the current value of theta4.

-    2. If the sine of theta5 is positive or negative, as this influences the computation of theta4 and theta6.
+* Negative sine of theta5: this influences the computation of theta4 and theta6.
+Thus, their computations are altered accordingly.

-    3. If the angular displacement from one joint position to the next is too large (greater or less than +/- 180 degrees):  When this happens the shortest displacement to the desired joint position is computed and added to the current joint position.
+* Large angular displacements from one joint position to the next (greater or less than +/- 180 degrees):  When this happens the shortest displacement to the desired joint position is computed and added to the current joint position.

 The following code shows this special cases checking: